Springe direkt zu Inhalt

 For orientation: For orientation: I process transfers of ECTS twice a semester: in the winter semester in November and February, in the summer semester in May and July.
 Please also note that the study and examination offices currently require up to six weeks for processing.

-I answer emails Monday through Thursday 10am-3pm.
+I answer emails usually Wednesdays 10am-3pm.

 No office hours in March, August, September.